hunt3ri/flask-bootstrap/README.md

 Flask-Bootstrap CI is run by [Shippable](https://www.shippable.com/).
 New CI scripts can be added within the ```devops``` dir

 ## Thanks
-This work in this repo has been influenced by Miguel Grinberg, if you are learning flask check out his [Mega Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world)
+The work in this repo has been influenced by Miguel Grinberg, if you are learning flask check out his [Mega Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world)